Gaural193/product-link-resolution-engine/README.md

 ## Scale & Cost Strategy

 **1. How would you avoid re-linking the same products every week?**
-This is already implemented.
 The pipeline utilizes an SQLite database.
 Before every API call, it queries the `deal_link_results` table.
 If the product was already successfully resolved with high confidence, it skips the search step and immediately pulls the cached URL.

 **2. What keys would you use for caching and reuse?**
 The composite key used for caching is the combination of `retailer` and `original_product`.
 Because sizes can sometimes fluctuate in data entry, tying the cache strictly to the retailer and product name ensures maximum cache hit rates while maintaining accuracy.